 - The female Humpbacks return to Tonga some 12 months after the conception of their calves.
 They have last eaten two to three months ago in the Antarctic and as a result, are now living off fat reserves.
 The sheltered environment of the 170 islands that make up Tonga is the ideal place for them.
 They can regain strength, feed the baby and prepare it for the long journey back to the feeding grounds.

-2. Mature whales only need to go to the surface and breath every 10 minutes or so, whereas the calves have to take a breath every three to five minutes.
+2. Mature whales only need to go to the surface and breathe every 10 minutes or so, whereas the calves have to take a breath every three to five minutes.

-3. Humpback whales can grow to an average length of 18 to 21 metres and weigh as much as 44 tons.
+3. Humpback whales can grow to an average length of 18 to 21 meters and weigh as much as 44 tons.

-4. The newly born calves drink about 150 litres of milk per day.
+4. The newly born calves drink about 150 liters of milk per day.

-5. Although the whales can be seen mating, hunting and immigrating in large groups, they are generally rather solitary, non-social creatures that prefer travelling alone or in smaller groups.
+5. Although the whales can be seen mating, hunting, and immigrating in large groups, they are generally rather solitary, non-social creatures that prefer traveling alone or in smaller groups.

 How Much Does It Cost to Swim with Whales in Tonga